- This 18th-century country house in Woodstock, Oxfordshire is a UNESCO World Heritage Site.

 What to know before you go

-- The Blenheim Palace opening times are typically from 10.30am-4.30 pm.
-The Park and Gardens are open from 9.30am-6pm (or dusk, if that occurs earlier).
-Currently, a time slot must be booked before arrival.
+- Blenheim Palace opening times are typically from 10.30am - 4.30 pm.
+The Park and Gardens are open from 9.30am - 6pm (or dusk, if that occurs earlier).

 - Where possible, provisions have been made for wheelchair users, and there are wheelchair and buggy access points.
 There are dedicated parking spots for blue badge holders.
 There may be some uneven ground at the park, and it is recommended buggies and wheelchairs do not go on the Lake route but instead return to the palace via the Rose Garden.